 The Black Vultures habitat the north of the Tramuntana mountain range where there are plenty of mountain valleys where sheep and goats graze and very rarely will they venture out over the plains in places such as the Boquer Valley but the best sites are South of Pollença with Mortitx, the Monastery at Lluc which is also the visitors centre for the Tramuntana mountains, the Cuber Reservoir and the Ternelles estate located near Pollença where they actually nest within the ruined walls of the Castell Del Rei in the same nest year after year.

 Their feeding habits mean the vultures scavenge for food looking in wide ranging flight over territories often the same every day normally alone or in pairs but never that far away from the main colony.
 When they do spot food normally carrion, they often wait hours sometimes even days as they are distrustful birds and normally it attracts crows first.

-Their breeding habits are that they form very loose colonies building huge nests in both trees and rock faces which they look over all year round.
+Their breeding habits are that they form very loose colonies building huge nests in both trees and rock faces often in trees growing on the cliff faces in Mallorca which they look over all year round.
 The breeding cycle starts in mid-winter when dry grass is taken to the nest and this is followed by a lengthy courtship which includes soaring acrobatically over their territories.
 They lay only one egg which is incubated for two months and both parents incubate and this continues during the fledgling stage which lasts twenty six weeks and an adult is always at the nest.

 The last island colonies that became extinct were in Cyprus and Sardinia and these vanished sometime in the nineteen seventies and thanks to all the conservation work the Mallorca colony in the Tramuntana is now safe.